 Want do to robotics?
 We are looking for graduate students and research assistants to join our group at University of Colorado Boulder and conduct research in Human-Robot Interaction, Robot Control and Artificial Intelligence.
-For more information about my research, please visit my homepage.
-If you want to see a list of student projects, please take a look at this page [LINK].
+For more information about our research and potential student projects, please visit our research page.

-For Fall 2019, we will be holding group meetings in ECST 322 on Thursdays at 3.30pm.
+For Spring 2021, we will be holding group meetings via Zoom—please contact us for the meeting details.
 Feel free to stop by if you want to have a chat!!

 Who you are